 As for musicality, I honestly don’t know.
 It would be nice to see a few bands playing some great synth solos like Billy Currie did with GARY NUMAN and ULTRAVOX, as there doesn’t seem to be much in the way of that as far as I have heard.

+Personally I’d like to hear a band as good as ABBA songwriting wise, but all in the electronic domain.
 In spite of my academic but rather stultifying classical music training, I’m a shameless fan of ABBA’s.

 Actually that’s given me an idea.
 ‘Waterloo’ and ‘Dancing Queen’ with Polymoogs…